-Prior to 2009, the Pizza 73 restaurants achieved significant same store sales growth from 2003, averaging 16.2% per year and, most recently, reporting same store sales growth of 7.6% in 2014.
-PPL has grown the Pizza 73 restaurant system from 48 restaurants in July 2007 to 102 restaurants as of December 31, 2014.
-PPL intends to pursue initiatives supporting continued same store sales growth, including ongoing development of the Pizza 73 concept to capitalize on changing customer preferences and market trends.
+Prior to 2009, the Pizza 73 restaurants achieved significant SSSG from 2003, averaging 16.2% per year.
+However, since 2009, Alberta has experienced two recessions, including the current, economic downturn.
+Pizza 73, operating largely in a weakened Alberta economy, reported a 5.2% decline in same store sales for 2016 as the lower price of crude oil has resulted in increased unemployment and a decline in that province's consumer spending.
+PPL intends to pursue initiatives supporting SSSG, including ongoing development of the Pizza 73 concept to capitalize on changing customer preferences and market trends.
 A key element of these initiatives is the Owner/Operators' commitment to periodically renovate and upgrade their restaurants.
 See "Business of PPL - Growth Strategy in Existing and New Markets" and "- Pizza 73 Ownership Structure".

-Management's strategy is to continue to drive Pizza 73 same store sales growth within its restaurant system through a combination of employing innovative marketing programs, continuing menu enhancements, increasing brand awareness and leveraging increasingly larger marketing budgets from a growing restaurant base.
+Management's strategy is to continue to drive Pizza 73 SSSG within its restaurant system through a combination of employing innovative marketing programs, continuing menu enhancements, increasing brand awareness and leveraging increasingly larger marketing budgets from a growing restaurant base.